emileindik/slosh/README.md

 - `-C`: Requests compression of all data.
 - `-v`: Increases verbosity.
 Can be used up to three times (`-vvv`).

-For a comprehensive list of all `ssh` options and their explanations, you can refer to the official SSH manual page: [SSH Manual Page](https://man7.org/linux/man-pages/man1/ssh.1.html).
+For a comprehensive list of all `ssh` options and their explanations, refer to the official SSH manual page: [SSH Manual Page](https://man7.org/linux/man-pages/man1/ssh.1.html).